 He has worked with general managers Scott Pioli, John Dorsey and Brett Veach in Kansas City.

-The Chiefs have won the AFC West crown for six straight seasons with Poles in the front office and are set to play in their fourth consecutive AFC Championship on Sunday.
+The Chiefs have won the AFC West crown in six straight seasons with Poles in the front office and are set to play in their fourth consecutive AFC Championship on Sunday.
 Poles earned a Super Bowl championship ring with Kansas City in February 2020.

 Poles takes over the role of Bears general manager from Ryan Pace, who was fired on Jan.
 10 after seven seasons in Chicago.
 Pace was 48-65 in leading the Bears' football operations department, producing a lone winning season in 2018.